Living in France: English Assistants and Expatriates

 - Authentic French with Commercials & Films Transcripts and listening exercises for commercials, trailers and film clips

 Finally, I've uploaded a lot of photos of my travels throughout France.
 Photos from other trips throughout Europe can also be found on the Travel Photos page.

 French Language Tutorial 2nd edition is now available!
-The updated edition of FLT is now available with more vocabulary, sample sentences, and cultural information as well as newly recorded mp3s.
-The PDF e-book is available for immediate download for $14.95 or if you prefer a paperback coil-bound book, it can be printed on demand and shipped world-wide by Lulu.com for $29.95.
-Please visit the Store for more information and to order online.
+The updated edition of FLT includes more vocabulary, sample sentences, and cultural information as well as newly recorded (and free) mp3s.
+The PDF e-book is available for immediate download for $14.95 USD.
+A paperback coil-bound book can be printed on demand and shipped world-wide by Lulu.com for $29.95 USD + shipping.
+You will receive the e-book for free with purchase of the paperback.
+Please visit the Store for more information.